 Lorenzo Ghielmi has dedicated may years of his career to the study and performance of Renaissance and Baroque music.
-He has performed all over Europe, in Japan, and in the United States, and he has made numerous solo-recordings for broadcast and CD.
+As one of the leading specialists for Baroque keyboard instruments of our times worldwide he has performed all over Europe, in Japan, Canada and the United States, and has made numerous solo-recordings for broadcast and CD.

-In 2005 he‘s founded his ensemble La Divina Armonia, with which he realised several recordings, as organ concertos of Handel (two parts, both distinguished with the diapason d‘or in France) and Haydn, the Passion after St. John of Francesco Feo as well as music of Bach.
-Furthermore the ensemble was invited to several of the most important festivals and stages of Early Music in Europa, as the Festival Oude Muziek Utrecht, Osterfestival Hall in Tirol, Salzburger Bachfest, Bozart Brussels, as well as to Oslo or Bruges.
+The ensemble was invited to many of the most important festivals and stages for Early Music in Europa, amongst others the Festival Oude Muziek Utrecht (where they were Artist in Residence in 2017), Osterfestival Hall in Tirol, Salzburger Bachfest, Bozart Brussels, as well as to Oslo or Bruges.